RuterNo/adt-doc/asyncapi/json-schemas/sensors/location/location.md

 Describes the GNSS navigation receiver feedback in metric format.

 The GNSS type is expected to be GPS.
 The GNSS coordinate system is expected be “WGS84”.
+Negative values is used south of the equator and west of Greenwich.

 Frequency is expected to be at 1 message per second.